varunkumardev/amitmerchant1990.github.io/_posts/2021-07-25-how-to-break-html-content-into-columns-using-pure-css.md

 categories: [CSS]
 ---

-Sometimes the things you might think are tricky to implement can turn out to be a matter of just a few lines of code if you read the documentation.
+Sometimes, the things you might think are tricky to implement can turn out to be a matter of just a few lines of code if you read the documentation.

 For instance, let's say you want to break the content into a specified number of columns just like how you see in the newspapers like so.